szhou12/llm-sparsification-szhou12/Report.md

 #### GPT-2

-The weights of RoBERTa is normally distributed.
+The weights of GPT-2 is normally distributed.
 Overall, around 58% of weights are less than 0.1, with about 7% of weights less than 0.01.
 The rest 42% of weghts are greater than 0.1.

 This pattern is reflected on each layer's sparsity structure while we observed a trend that as layer proceeds, the percentage of weights greater than 0.1 increases while the percentage of weights between 0.01 and 0.1 decreases.